This is the fourth show in the WONDERETTES Series!

 “A comedic ride through the ’60s and ’70s!” –Houstonia Magazine

-The production materials for The Marvelous Wonderettes: Dream On include:
+The Authorized Materials/Rehearsal Package for The Marvelous Wonderettes: Dream On includes: